 that returns a String representation of the linked list referred to by the parameter node.
 If the linked list is empty, the String representation should be "[]" (two square brackets next to each other).
-If the linked list is not empty, the String representation should look like this, "[3 52 0 2 -4 16]", with a space before each entry of the list and a space before the closing bracket.
+If the linked list is not empty, the String representation should look like this, "[3 52 0 2 -4 16]", with a space before and after each entry of the list.